 Nearby Attractions

-- Visit the World War 1 Avenue of Honour Memorial and Wood Carvings
+- World War 1 Avenue of Honour Memorial and Wood Carvings

-- The Fort O’Hare Campground on the Glenelg River was a campsite for the Major Mitchell expedition
+- The Fort O’Hare Campground on the Glenelg River was a resting spot for the Major Mitchell expedition

 - The Great South West Walk is 25km south